PengboLiu/Slot-Filling/README.md

 # Slot-Filling
-**Slot Filling Using RNN with ATIS data**
+**Slot Filling Using RNN with ATIS data.**
 ## Requirement
 Python3.6
 PyTorch
 progressbar
 ## Dataset
 Airline Travel Information System(ATIS) dataset.

 Here is an example sentence and its labels from the dataset:

   Show | flights | from |   Boston | to |  New | York|today